Investment approvals

 Will your vessel discharge oil or other marine environment pollutants as part of normal operation or is there potential for this to occur accidentally?
 Unanswered

-Offshore resources
+Offshore approvals

 Environmental approvals

-Import and export
+Import and export approvals

 Will your project involve importing or exporting goods?
 Unanswered